ibm-cloud-docs/sap-hana-power/hana-power-general-iaas-concepts.md

 With data centers across North and South America, Europe, Asia, and Australia, you can provision cloud resources where (and when) you need them.
 Each data center is connected to the {{site.data.keyword.cloud_notm}} global private network, making data transfers faster and more efficient anywhere in the world.
 For more information about {{site.data.keyword.cloud_notm}} data centers and points of presence (PoPs), see [Data Centers](https://www.ibm.com/cloud/data-centers/){: external}.

-### {{site.data.keyword.powerSys_notm}}
+### {{site.data.keyword.powerSys_notm}}s
 {: #power-system-servers}

-{{site.data.keyword.powerSys_notm}} are an IaaS offering that you can use to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
+{{site.data.keyword.powerSys_notm}}s are an IaaS offering that you can use to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 IBM Power Systems clients who have typically relied upon on-premises-only infrastructure can now quickly and economically extend their Power IT resources into the cloud.  {{site.data.keyword.cloud_notm}} integrates your SUSE Linux&reg; Enterprise Server (SLES) 12 SP4 capabilities into the {{site.data.keyword.cloud_notm}} experience to meet your specific business needs.
 You get fast, self-service provisioning, flexible management both on-premises and off, and access to a stack of enterprise {{site.data.keyword.cloud_notm}} services – all with pay-as-you-use billing that makes it easier for you to scale up and out.

 ## Deployment and management
 {: #deployment-and-management}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.powerSys_notm}} are deployed through the {{site.data.keyword.cloud_notm}} console or API after you create your {{site.data.keyword.cloud_notm}} customer account.
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.powerSys_notm}}s are deployed through the {{site.data.keyword.cloud_notm}} console or API after you create your {{site.data.keyword.cloud_notm}} customer account.
 The servers can be managed through the console, API, or command-line interface (CLI).
-More information can be found under [Managing {{site.data.keyword.powerSys_notm}} (IAM)](/docs/power-iaas?topic=power-iaas-managing-resources-and-users).
+More information can be found under [Managing {{site.data.keyword.powerSys_notm}}s (IAM)](/docs/power-iaas?topic=power-iaas-managing-resources-and-users).

 ## Support
 {: #concept-support}